About Na Mee

-NaMee is a poet, storyteller, and facilitator.
-She wants her work to make you feel at home with yourself, with others, and with the world.
+Na Mee is a poet, storyteller, facilitator, and teaching artist.
+Her wish for her work is to make you feel at home with yourself, with others, and with the world.

 Na Mee holds a BA in Social Justice (concentration in Racial Justice) and a Certificate in Conflict Studies from Hamline University.
-She is currently a Nancy Craig Blackburn Fellow and MFA candidate at Randolph College.
+She is currently a Nancy Craig Blackburn Fellow and MFA student at Randolph College.

 Email for collaborations: yourfriendnamee@gmail.com